 Mr. Yoo clarifies a potential defense to the specific intent requirement in situations when the actions of the interrogator caused unintended consequences.
 He writes, “Specific intent may be negated by a showing of good faith.
 Thus, if an individual undertook any of the predicate acts for severe mental pain or suffering, but did so in the good faith belief that those acts would not cause the prisoner prolonged mental harm, he would not have acted with the specific intent necessary to establish torture.”
 Although this defense may be palatable if one believes that EITs were legal, it may be difficult to separate the infliction of high degrees of physical and mental pain from the potential long-term results of these actions.
 However, the interrogators were not acting without protocols and other professionals (i.e., agency directors, medical staff) providing approval and/or oversight.
 Mr. Yoo clarifies that if the interrogator acted in reliance on the professional advice he received and unintended consequences resulted from the interrogator’s employment of physical or mental harm, then he could still argue a good faith defense.
 He writes, “If, for example, efforts were made to determine what long-term impact, if any, specific conduct would have and it was learned that the conduct would not result in prolonged mental harm, any action undertaken relying on that advice would have been undertaken in good faith.”
 Although this defense is not without its challenges, it does demonstrate how difficult it would be to establish the element of specific intent.

 By requiring “specific intent” under §2340, the calculus for answering the question of the legality of EITs is substantially affected.
-An interrogator who acted within the prescribed protocols, received authorization from the proper directors, adhered to the guidance and advise of medical personnel, and did not intend to cause lasting mental or physical pain would not have satisfied the element of specific intent under §2340.
+An interrogator who acted within the prescribed protocols received authorization from the proper directors, adhered to the guidance and advice of medical personnel, and did not intend to cause lasting mental or physical pain would not have satisfied the element of specific intent under §2340.

 B. 18 U.S.C. §2340 Severe Physical or Mental Pain and Suffering Requirement